top of page

 Article 2

-• Hardware and software acquisitions
+• Acquisition of Hardware and software

 • Establishment of GTCLOUD Company standards for both hardware and software

-• Establishment of the group's technological architecture.
+• Establishment of the technological architecture of the group.

 • Establishment of guidelines for bidding contests

-• Maintain the technological architecture
+• Maintaining the technological architecture

 Article 3